Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisite:** Spellcasting/Pact Magic featur; Expert, Priest or Mage Group

-You’re experimenting how to exert your will on your spells to alter how they function:
+You're experimenting how to exert your will on your spells to alter how they function:

 - **Ability Score Increase**